Articles

 Remote

-The whole team is in the same boat!
+The whole team in the same boat

-• The reef: this element isn't used in all speed boat workshops.
-When it is used, the reef represents the obstacles that might appear on the boat's (meaning the team) path.Once established, all of these elements enable four main themes to emerge, recalling the SWOT matrix: Strengths, Weaknesses, Opportunities and Threats.
+• The reef: This element is not used in all Speed Boat workshops.
+When it is used, the reef represents the obstacles that might appear on the boat's (meaning the team's) path in the future.

 The equipment required